Meet at Pamplona station

 Today, we walk through the town of O’ Cebreiro.
 This town marks the beginning of the Camino in Galicia, and one of it's highest points at 1300 meters above sea level.
 We will see 'Las Pallozas,’ Celtic buildings constructed of stone and hay.
 At that point, we go to "Alto do Poio" and stop right before the steep downhill path that leads to the town of Triacastela.

-We will sleep in Sarria.
+Night in Sarria.

 Sarria (Barbadelo) - Portomarín